elastic/rally/docs/command_line_reference.rst

 Supported date format: If you specify a date, it has to be ISO-8601 conformant and must start with an ``@`` sign to make it easier for Rally to determine that you actually mean a date.

+If you want to create source builds of Elasticsearch plugins, you need to specify the revision for Elasticsearch and all relevant plugins separately.
+Revisions for Elasticsearch and each plugin need to be comma-separated (``,``).
+Each revision is prefixed either by ``elasticsearch`` or by the plugin name and separated by a colon (``:``).
+As core plugins are contained in the Elasticsearch repo, there is no need to specify a revision for them (the revision would even be ignored in fact).

+Examples:

+* Build latest Elasticsearch and plugin "my-plugin": ``--revision="elasticsearch:latest,my-plugin:latest"
+* Build Elasticsearch tag ``v5.6.1`` and revision ``abc123`` of plugin "my-plugin": ``--revision="elasticsearch:v5.6.1,my-plugin:abc123"

+Note that it is still required to provide the parameter ``--elasticsearch-plugins``.
+Specifying a plugin with ``--revision`` just tells Rally which revision to use for building the artifact.
+See the documentation on :doc:`Elasticsearch plugins </elasticsearch_plugins>` for more details.

 ``distribution-version``
 ~~~~~~~~~~~~~~~~~~~~~~~~